 Tip: Your landlord isn't going to cover those costs for you.
 It wouldn't hurt to protect yourself.

 You should never try to cut costs when it comes to you or your family's safety.
 Your kids may outgrow their bike helmets, elbow and knee pads — but that doesn't mean you shouldn't pay for their safety.

 Tip: Taking the cheap route on a bicycle helmet or other safety gear for your kids or yourself can lead to injuries as well as medical bills.
 Places like Amazon offer a variety of options at a variety of prices.
 Cleveland Clinic has some tips on what to look for.

 You spend one-third of your day sleeping on it, and a good night's sleep can keep you rested and energized to tackle your crazy work week.
 You're recommended to buy a new one of these every eight years, so don't cheap out and make it count.

 Tip: The best time to shop for a mattress is during the holidays when all the furniture stores run sales.
 Labor Day, Memorial Day and Fourth of July are some of the best times to go mattress hunting.

 You may not notice a difference — it's just toilet paper.
 The bargain brands often only provide single-ply toilet paper, compared to two, or even three-ply toilet paper.
 The single-ply stuff will run out quicker, leading you to run out to the store for more, quicker.

 Tip: One of the easiest ways to save money on name-brand toilet paper is to clip coupons.
-If you're a little more tech savvy, why not check out Debt.com's coupon section.
-You can definitely find toilet paper on sale there.
+Check out Debt.com's coupon section.
+There is definitely one for toilet paper.

-Article last modified on July 12, 2018.
-Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: From Food to Toilet Paper: 13 Life Necessities You Should Never Skimp on - AMP.
+Published by Debt.com, LLC Mobile users may also access the AMP Version: From Food to Toilet Paper: 12 Life Necessities You Should Never Skimp on - AMP.